 Progress Reports will be issued to all students for all of their classes during the third week of the 6 weeks reporting period.
-These Progress Reports will be given to the students during 2nd period.
-If a student's grade drops to a failing grade after the school wide Progress Report is issued, a new Progress Report will be issued by the individual teacher.
+These Progress Reports will be given to the students during the 1st or 2nd period.
+If a student's grade drops to a failing grade after the school-wide Progress Report is issued, a new Progress Report will be issued by the individual teacher.
 It is the responsibility of the student to deliver the Progress Report home.
-Progress Report grades will be posted on Grade Speed in the (PSC) Parent Student Connect portal.
+Progress Report grades will also be posted on PowerSchool portal.